NicholasTD07/blog-posts/drafts/save-space-with-zfs.md

     - Repeat the last two steps
 4. See how much space dataset A and B use

 This did not work out too well.
+Continue reading to find out why.

 ## Experiment